 I’ve sorted my favorite hotspots by city, arranged in alphabetical order.

 Arnhem – Stan & Co

 Stan also has a restaurant/bar in Utrecht, but I really love their restaurant in Arnhem.
 They’ve got a big terrace for warm summer days but also a beautiful interior with many matching details for winter days.
 On the menu are several delicious vegetarian options.
-Pictured above is their cauliflower cheese souffle served with red onion pickle and chipotle sauce on a green bun.
-The picture at the top of this page is also made at Stan, this is their ‘herb garden’, which is crispy vegetable sticks, red beet hummus and feta on a slice of bread.
+This is their ‘herb garden’, which is crispy vegetable sticks, red beet hummus and feta on a slice of bread.